cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 Before each release the following tests will need to be performed:

-- On *each* platform we support (macOS, RHEL 7/8, Windows), follow the instructions provided under [Running tests outside of a containerized](#running-tests-outside-of-a-containerized).
+- On *each* platform we support (macOS, RHEL 7/8, Windows), follow the instructions provided under [Running tests outside of a containerized environment](#running-tests-outside-of-a-containerized-environment).

 - Run the integration tests against the following different Conjur server environments from any platform you choose: